DSACMS/ospo-guide/resources/github101.md

 - When you create a commit, write a commit message, which is a description explaining why a particular change was made.

 3. [Open a Pull Request](https://docs.github.com/en/get-started/start-your-journey/hello-world#opening-a-pull-request)
-- When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into the main branch.
+- When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into the specified branch.
 - Pull requests show differences of the content from both branches.
 The changes, additions, and subtractions are shown in different colors.
 - Reviewers start discussions on the proposed changes by commenting on the pull request.
 After a full review, they can either approve your pull request to merge or request for any edits.

 4. [Merge the Pull Request](https://docs.github.com/en/get-started/start-your-journey/hello-world#merging-your-pull-request)
 - Once your pull request has been reviewed and approved, merge in your pull request, resulting in your changes on your branch being incorporated into the main branch.

+## Recommended GitHub Branch Workflow: Keeping Track of Many Pending Changes

+### Merging A New Feature into a Development Branch
+- When you want to implement a new feature into a repository, it is best practice to have a staging version of the code to test before it becomes the canonical version of the code
+- This is why you should have a `dev` branch in addition to `main`
+- New feature changes should be committed to `dev` for testing first before being merged into `main` when confidence is high it will not break production

+#### Step-by-step Merging a feature into main

+1. Person 1 clones repository to their local machine

+2. Person 1 creates a new feature branch off of dev: `git checkout -b my-cool-new-feature`

+3. Person 1 makes changes of some kind to the files

+5. Person 1 Adds & commits the files: `git add -A && git commit -am "My new feature commit"`

+6. Person 1 pushes the changes: `git push`

+7. Person 1 creates a pull request from feature branch into dev, i.e. `my-cool-new-feature` will be merged into `dev`

+8. Another Person, Person 2, will then review this pull request to judge whether the potential changes should be merged

+9. Person 2 then merges the pull request

+10. Later, after the `dev` branch has been tested and it is time to update `main` a pull request will be created to merge `dev` into `main`

+11. The team will then review the resulting pull request and merge dev into main once they are satisfied with the state of `dev`

 ## CMS Specific GitHub Resources